simonepri/sudoku-solver/readme.md

-Intuitively, we can do something like the `get_candidates` to count the number of candidates instead of creating a list and this would cost us `O(N) * O(S) = O(N * S)`.
-But a tricky and memory costly approach allows us to reduce the cost of the operation to just `O(N) * O(1) = O(N)`.
+Intuitively, we can do something like the `get_candidates` to count the number of candidates instead of creating a list and this would cost us `O(N) * O(S) = O(N * S)` but there's a tricky and memory hungry approach allows us to reduce the cost of the operation to just `O(N) * O(1) = O(N)`.

-Lets say that for a particular cell we want to count the candidates, the state of the 3 bit-sets would be the following one.
+Lets say that for a particular cell we want to count the candidates, then the state of the 3 bit-sets would be the following one.

 | value    | 9 | 8 | 7 | 6 | 5 | 4 | 3 | 2 | 1 |
 |----------|---|---|---|---|---|---|---|---|---|